Grande Traversata delle Alpi: Route

 The GTA may be walked in either direction; the following direction is from north to south.

 The trail begins in the Pennine Alps; the original plan to let the GTA start on Lago Maggiore has not been implemented due to the lack of suitable accommodations.
 The official start is at Molini di Calasca in Valle Anzasca; however, Forno in Valstrona is also used, and some walkers start at Valais, Switzerland.

 The trail follows the north side of Valsesia to Alagna, near Monte Rosa.
-There the route bends south, avoiding the Aosta valley (which is not part of the Piedmont).
-The trail passes Oropa and reaches Quincinetto, in the valley where the Dora Baltea breaks through from Val d'Aosta into the lowlands of the Po.
+There the route bends south, avoiding the Aosta Valley (which is not part of the Piedmont).
+The trail passes Oropa and reaches Quincinetto, in the valley where the Dora Baltea breaks through from Aosta Valley into the lowlands of the Po.
 At 295 m, it is the lowest point of the GTA.

 The GTA then enters the Graian Alps, leading (in six sections) west.
 It passes Gran Paradiso near the French border, where it continues south.
 After crossing the three valleys of Lanzo Torinese, the Susa Valley is reached after 26 sections.
 This is the approximate midpoint of the GTA, and the boundary between its northern and southern parts.